 How WSBA Sections and other authorized WSBA entities engage in the legislative process:

 - Authorized WSBA entities, including sections, committees, boards, and councils, may take positions on legislation on behalf of their respective entities, subject to the requirements of GR-12 and the WSBA's Legislation and Court Rule Comment Policy.
-The WSBA's Outreach and Legislative Affairs staff review proposed bills and make referrals to WSBA entities for their review and feedback.
-Positions taken on behalf of an authorized WSBA entity are the positions of the entity and not necessarily that of the WSBA.
+The bar's Outreach and Legislative Affairs staff review proposed bills and make referrals to WSBA entities for their review and feedback.
+Positions taken on behalf of an authorized WSBA entity are the positions of the entity and not necessarily that of the bar.

-- Authorized WSBA entities may also propose legislation, subject to a positive recommendation by the WSBA Legislative Committee and approval by the Board of Governors.
+- Authorized WSBA entities may also propose legislation, subject to a positive recommendation by the WSBA Legislative Review Committee and approval by the Board of Governors.
 More information about previously approved WSBA-request legislation can be found in legislation status reports (see links to the right).

 - Whether taking positions on legislation or proposing legislation, authorized WSBA entities must work with the WSBA's Outreach and Legislative Affairs Manager to communicate and advocate in the legislative arena.